boredhero/morefuelsmod-1.14/README.md

 * git command line tools OR GUI git client

 #### Steps:
-* cd into morefuelsmod-1.13 folder
+* cd into morefuelsmod-1.14 folder
-* run command "gradlew eclipse" or "./gradlew eclipse" (for Linux/Mac)
+* run command: "gradlew eclipse" or "./gradlew eclipse" (for Linux/Mac)
 * run command: "gradlew genEclipseRuns" or "./gradlew genEclipseRuns" (for Linux/Mac)
 * Open Eclipse, Import > Existing Gradle Project > Select Folder or run "gradlew eclipse" to generate the project.

+#### Building a Jar:
+* cd into morefuelsmod-1.14 folder
+* run command: "gradlew build" or "./gradlew build" (for Linux/Mac)

 #### Further Notes:
 * While it *IS* possible to use IntelliJ IDEA, I **strongly prefer** contributors to use Eclipse just to keep the code nice n pure since this repo has more than just the src folder.